 - Add kale and cream to the soup.
 Bring to a simmer and cook until the kale is just wilted.

 - Divide the soup into bowls, garnish with crispy chickpeas and devour!
-(Full recipe ingredients and instructions are in the recipe card below.)

 No Kale?
 No Problem!